You Don't Need Equipment for an Upper Body Workout

 This exercise works your triceps, shoulders, and chest.

-- Starting in a downward-facing dog position, sweep down and through with a push-up.
+- Starting position in a downward-facing dog stance, sweep down and through with a push-up.

-- Straighten your arms and take a cobra position.
+- Make your arms straight and take a cobra position.

 - Push with your palms and raise your hips until you’re back in the downward facing dog position.